aspose-cells/Aspose.Cells-Products/cells/en/python-net/conversion/xlsb-to-html/_index.md

 {{% blocks/products/pf/agp/content h2="Convert XLSB to HTML Using Python" %}}

+How to convert XLSB to HTML?
 With Aspose.Cells for Python library, you can easily convert XLSB to HTML programmatically with  a few lines of code.
 [Aspose.Cells for Python](https://pypi.org/project/aspose-cells-python/) is capable of building cross-platform applications with the ability to generate, modify, convert, render and print all Excel files.
 Python Excel API not only convert between spreadsheet formats, it can also render Excel files as images, PDF, HTML, ODS, CSV, SVG, JSON, WORD, PPT and more, thus making it a perfect choice to exchange documents in industry-standard formats.

+{{% /blocks/products/pf/agp/content %}}

+{{% blocks/products/pf/agp/content h2="Save XLSB to HTML in Python Online for Free" %}}

+The following example demonstrates how to convert XLSB to HTML in Python.
+{{% blocks/products/pf/agp/text %}}

+Follow the easy steps to convert XLSB to HTML.
+Upload your XLSB file, then simply save it as HTML file.
+For both XLSB reading and HTML writing you can use fully qualified filenames.
+The output HTML content and formatting will be identical to the original XLSB document.

+{{% /blocks/products/pf/agp/text %}}

+{{% /blocks/products/pf/agp/content %}}

+{{% cells-convert title="Free App and Sample Code to Convert XLSB to HTML Online" formats="pdf;xls;xlsx;docx;pptx;xlsm;xlsb;xlt;ods;ots;csv;tsv;html;jpg;bmp;png;webp;svg;tiff;xps;mhtml;md;json;xml;zip;sql;txt;et;dif;emf;fods;gif;sxc;xlam;xltm;xltx" InputFormat="xlsb" outformat="html" IsLandingPage="true" language="pythonnet" %}}

+{{% blocks/products/pf/agp/content h2="How to Convert XLSB to HTML via Python" %}}

+{{% blocks/products/pf/agp/text %}}

+ Python developers can easily load & convert XLSB to HTML in just a few lines of code.

+{{% /blocks/products/pf/agp/text %}}

+1. Load XLSB file with an instance of Workbook
+1. Convert XLSB to HTML by calling Workbook.save method

+{{% /blocks/products/pf/agp/content %}}

+{{% blocks/products/pf/agp/content h2="Python library to convert XLSB to HTML" %}}

+{{% blocks/products/pf/agp/text %}}

+There are three options to install "Aspose.Cells for Python via NET" onto your system.
+Please choose one that resembles your needs and follow the step-by-step instructions:

+{{% /blocks/products/pf/agp/text %}}

+1. Install Aspose.Cells for Python via NET in Windows.
+See [Documentation](https://docs.aspose.com/cells/python-net/getting-started/#windows)
+1. Install Aspose.Cells for Python via NET in Linux.
+See [Documentation](https://docs.aspose.com/cells/python-net/getting-started/#linux)
+1. Install Aspose.Cells for Python via NET in macOS.
+See [Documentation](https://docs.aspose.com/cells/python-net/getting-started/#macos)

 {{% /blocks/products/pf/agp/content %}}

 {{% blocks/products/pf/agp/content h2="System Requirements" %}}